nerdyAlezF/tailscale-exit-node-aws/README.md

 # Tailscale Exit Node on AWS with Terraform

 This repository provides Terraform configuration to deploy lightweight AWS EC2 instances as [Tailscale](https://tailscale.com) Exit Nodes.
-It allows you to route your internet traffic through different AWS regions, effectively building your own VPN for regional access or enhanced privacy.
+It allows you to route your internet traffic through different AWS regions, effectively building your own VPN for regional access, privacy, or secure remote development.

-*This project is for educational and personal use only.
-Please check and comply with local regulations regarding VPN usage.*

 ---